72 Notable alumni of

 -

-Wataru Itō is a Japanese politician of the New Komeito Party, a member of the House of Representatives in the Diet (national legislature).
-A native of Nagoya, Aichi, he attended Osaka University as both undergraduate and graduate students.
-After working at JR Central from 1994 to 2005, he was elected to the House of Representatives for the first time in 2005.
+Wataru Itō is a Japanese politician who served in the House of Representatives in the Diet as a member of the Komeito Party.
+A native of Nagoya, Aichi, he attended Osaka University as both an undergraduate and graduate student.
+Itō worked for JR Central from 1994 to 2005 and acquired a Shinkansen train operator license.
+He was elected to the House of Representatives for the first time in 2005.

 -